guettli/kubernetes-controller-development/README.md

 Disabling the web hook during restore is a manual task which I would like to avoid.
 This is not solved yet.

+# Tools

+Tools I use for developing with Golang and Kubernetes

+* vscode
+* [kubespy](https://github.com/pulumi/kubespy) Tools for observing Kubernetes resources in real time
+* [kubectl stern](https://github.com/stern/stern) Multi pod and container log tailing for Kubernetes
+* [check-conditions](https://github.com/guettli/check-conditions) my tool the check all conditions of all resources in a cluster

 # Related